 Students who have been enrolled in other schools of nursing are evaluated individually to determine appropriate placement.
 Validation exams may be required.

 GRADUATE OPTIONS

-After completing the LPN program and successfully passing the National Council Licensure Examination for Practical Nurses, students are eligible to apply for admission to the Associate Degree in Nursing (ADN) mobility program.
+Licensed Practical Nurses, after successfully passing the National Council Licensure Examination for Practical Nurses, are eligible to apply for admission to the WCC Associate Degree in Nursing (ADN) mobility program.
 Contact the ADN office for details.